Field Research at Crater Lake National Park

 Janel L. Lajoie is currently earning a Bachelor of Science degree in Environmental Studies with a focus in Ecology and Conservation.
 She anticipates graduating summa cum laude in December 2014.

-Upon completion of her undergraduate studies at Southern Oregon University Janel is committed to continuing her academic journey by attending a wildlife biology based doctoral program which will allow her opportunities to engage in field work and research in harmony with nature.
+Upon completion of her undergraduate studies at Southern Oregon University Janel is committed to continuing her academic journey by attending an ecologically based doctoral program which will allow her opportunities for field work and research in harmony with nature.
 Janel is looking forward to conducting research with colleagues – the results of which she expects will have a positive effect on communities and the planet.

-McNair Faculty Mentor: Dr. Gregory Jones, Professor of Environmental Studies and Division Director of Business, Communication, and the Environment
+Faculty Mentor: Dr. Gregory Jones, Director: Business, Communications, and the Environment

 Brochure about Lajoie's 2014 research project: Abundance of the Black-backed Woodpecker (Picoides arcticus) amid recent Mountain Pine Beetle (Dendroctonus ponderosae) Infestations within Crater Lake National Park, Oregon